 Marco Mirandola is CEO and founder of coolOrange, a European-based company focused on creating software for Autodesk, Inc.’s, products and providing services to Autodesk resellers.
 He has been in the Autodesk network for more then 15 years and has worked for 4 years as product manager for data management at Autodesk.
 His team experience includes implementation, configuration, and customization in many small and big data management projects around the globe.

-This wildly successful franchise is back for a third time at Autodesk University.
-Meet and have an open discussion with a panel of data management avengers from Autodesk, Inc. Be ready to discuss a number of subjects, and bring your questions for us to discuss and advise.
-This session features Vault Professional, Vault Basic, and Vault Workgroup.
-AIA Approved
+Meet and have an open discussion with a panel of data management avengers from Autodesk.
+Be ready to discuss a number of subjects, and bring your questions for us to discuss and advise upon.
+This session will feature Vault Professional software, Vault Basic software, and Vault Workgroup.
+It is AIA approved.